Olex2/Olex2Manual/GettingAroundOlex2/11_history.md

 # Going Back - Using the History Tool
+> How to go to previous versions of your structure

 Olex2 automatically creates a history tree which allows you to go back to either an earlier refinement cycle or a different structure solution attempt.
 This feature can be accessed under the `@Work|History`.